N2-Sys/OmniMon/README.md

 ![](./img/receiver.png)

-After the program ends, the result file can be viewed in the `output` directory.
+After the program ends, the result file can be viewed in the `${omnimon_dir}/testbed/output` directory.
 The following figure uses the receiver as an example.

 ![](./img/testbed_output.png)